TediumRemedy/TediumRemedy/Readme.txt

 You can switch mode - "Regular conversaion", "Asking Questions (Spying)", "Answering Questions", by pressing 'Tab' (then the new mode kicks in after you press Esc).
 There's a mode indicator in the status bar.
 In "Asking Questions" mode, before pressing Esc to start, make sure you've entered the question into typing box.

-Currently app only supports Omegle.com.
-Maybe i'll add chatvdvoem.ru support later (see russtranger.cpp).
-Or someone else.
+Currently app only supports Omegle.com (multilingual) and Chatvdvoem.ru (russian).
+In plans adding Moluren.net/chat (chinese chat).